kamihawil/AltWinMouseMove/README.md

 2. **Disable the feature**:
    - The program can be paused or quit by right-clicking in the system-tray and selecting the desired option, "Exit", "Pause".

+---

+## License

+This project is licensed under the GNU General Public License v3.0.

+You may copy, distribute, and modify the software as long as you track changes/dates in source files.
+Any modifications to this software must also be made available under the GNU GPL.

+---

+## Acknowledgements

+Inspired by the ease of use in Linux Desktop Environments and tailored for a smoother Windows experience.